 How did this happen?
 Why has our media and political class avoided the two 800lb gorillas staring us in the face?
 Only our military has the courage to discuss them publicly.
 In the last few months the US Military has warned us that we are very close to reaching peak oil, and that the Israeli dominance of our foreign policy is damaging us as a nation.
 The New York Times, The Washington Post, the Chicago Tribune and the LA Times don’t like editorializing about the power of AIPAC or Peak Oil.
 For them it's not news.

 CENTCOM commander Gen. David Petraeus dispatched a team to Washington to give an unprecedented briefing to the Joint Chiefs of Staff in January, to discuss a "growing perception among Arab leaders that the U.S. was incapable of standing up to Israel" and that "America was not only viewed as weak, but its military posture in the region was eroding."
-The bottom line: the soldiers were finally telling Washington that enough was enough with the “special relationship” with Israel
+The bottom line: the soldiers were finally telling

 The US military has been in Iraq for seven years and it's important to remember how we got there.
 The Neoconservatives had been pushing for a regime change in Iraq since the Clinton Administration, but there was no leverage for it.
-Why did they want to change the regime in Iraq?
+Why did they want to change the regime in Iraq ?
 Did they see an imminent military, political or economic threat to the US from Sadam Hussein?
 No. Sadam Hussein posed no threat to the US and they were well aware of that.
 Did they want to help the people of Iraq live in freedom?
 Not likely.
 Why not help Egyptians, Palestinians, Saudi Arabians or North Koreans find political freedom?
-The main goal of the Neoconservatives was to realign the Middle East for the benefit of Israel.
-The Neoconservatives were motivated by a desire to strengthen Israel, not the United States.
+The main goal of the Neoconservatives was to realign the Middle East for the benefit of Israel .
+The Neoconservatives were motivated by a desire to strengthen Israel , not the United States .

 The events of September 11 opened a window of opportunity for them.
-With the excuse of weapons of mass destruction and the willingness of a President fixated on war, they were able to orchestrate the invasion of Iraq.
+With the excuse of weapons of mass destruction and the willingness of a President fixated on war, they were able to orchestrate the invasion of Iraq .
 Their strategy was to remove Sadam Hussein from Iraq and install a more open, progressive Shiite regime.
 The Iranian youth, bottled up under years of religious rule, were supposedly going to overthrow the Iranian mullahs once they saw how their fellow Shiite brothers were fairing in a more open, secular society.
-Syria, buoyed by cheap oil from Iraq would also fall by the wayside without Sadam Hussein’s placid support.
+Syria , buoyed by cheap oil from Iraq would also fall by the wayside without Sadam Hussein’s placid support.

 Retired General William Odom, former NSA Chief for Ronald Reagan said "It's pretty hard to imagine us going into Iraq without the strong lobbying efforts from AIPAC and the neocons, who think they know what's good for Israel more than Israel knows."

-Andrew Sullivan put it this way “America is not Israel.
+Andrew Sullivan put it this way “America is not Israel .
 And once that distinction is made, much of the neoconservative ideology collapses.”

 And then there is the Project for a New Amercian Century (PNAC), founded by William Kristol and Robert Kagan, both hardcore Neoconservatives.
 PNAC ostensibly pushed for the promotion of democracy in the world, but in reality it was just another pro-Israeli lobby.
-A week after 9/11 they wrote a letter to the Whitehouse, with the main focus on forcing regime change in Iraq.
+A week after 9/11 they wrote a letter to the Whitehouse, with the main focus on forcing regime change in Iraq .

 ...even if evidence does not link Iraq directly to the attack, any strategy aiming at the eradication of terrorism and its sponsors must include a determined effort to remove Saddam Hussein from power in Iraq.
 Failure to undertake such an effort will constitute an early and perhaps decisive surrender in the war on international terrorism.

-The war in Iraq is the brainchild of Neoconservatives bent on changing the face of the Middle East for the benefit of Israel, with little or no regard for the consequences for the United States.
+The war in Iraq is the brainchild of Neoconservatives bent on changing the face of the Middle East for the benefit of Israel , with little or no regard for the consequences for the United States .
 Invading Iraq was probably the worst response the US could have had to 9/11.
-The world stood by America’s side as we hunted down Osama Bin Laden and his cronies in Afghanistan.
-But once we turned our sites on Iraq, our friends and foes alike understood that this was no longer a response to radical terror, but a strategic war to improve the position of Israel in the Middle East.
+The world stood by America ’s side as we hunted down Osama Bin Laden and his cronies in Afghanistan .
+But once we turned our sites on Iraq , our friends and foes alike understood that this was no longer a response to radical terror, but a strategic war to improve the position of Israel in the Middle East .

-The United States lost standing in the world, seriously damaged its relationship with Europe and the Muslim world, not to mention the human and material costs of a war fought completely in the interest of Israel.
+The United States lost standing in the world, seriously damaged its relationship with Europe and the Muslim world, not to mention the human and material costs of a war fought completely in the interest of Israel .
 The US military bore the biggest brunt of this exercise in Israeli foreign policy.
 And the US media?
 Lips sealed like a cheap whore.

 Why did 76 Senators sign that letter, and 333 Representatives sign a similar letter?
 Why did so many top Democrats including Nancy Pelosi, Chuck Schumer and Barbara Boxer side with AIPAC over their President?
 According to the Washington Post “Democratic candidates depend on Jewish supporters to supply as much as 60 percent of the money raised from private sources”